javiabellan/deep-learning/readme.md

 - **Learning rate**
   - Constant: Never use.
   - Reduce it gradually: By steps, by a decay factor, with LR annealing, etc.
+    - Flat + Cosine annealing: Flat start, and then at 50%-75%, start dropping the lr based on a cosine anneal.
   - Warm restarts (SGDWR, AdamWR):
-  - 1 cycle: The best.
-Use LRFinder to know your maximum lr.
+  - OneCycle: Use LRFinder to know your maximum lr.
+Good for Adam.
 - **Batch size**: Number of samples to learn simultaneously.
 Usually a power of 2. `32` or `64` are good values.
   - Too low: like `4`: Lot of updates.
 Very noisy random updates in the net (bad).
   - Too high: like `512` Few updates.
 Very general common updates (bad).